Creatrix of Hearth

 Werte, I’m Ezmarelda Rose.

-I am a eclectic Visual Artist, Creative Arts Eco Therapist, and Counsellor devoted to cultivating spaces where creativity, country, and community are in connection.
+I am an eclectic Visual Artist, Creative Arts Eco Therapist, and Counsellor devoted to cultivating spaces where creativity, country, and community are in connection.

 Through the interplay of creative expression and nature-based practices, I support people to build on the relationships they have with their bodies, their stories, and the living world around them.
-With an invitation to remember that nature is medicine offering grounding, curiosity, and joy.
-Whilst art is a mirror that becomes a source of deeper knowing, inspiring people to make meaning and find belonging.
+I offer an invitation to remember that nature is medicine offering grounding, curiosity, and joy; whilst art is a mirror that becomes a source of deeper knowing, inspiring people to make meaning and find belonging.

 Over nine years, I have facilitated therapeutic, educational, and creative programs for children, youth, and families across diverse communities.
 My work spans schools, events, community mental health, not-for-profit organisations, and remote Indigenous communities in Australia and Cambodia.
 I bring experience in youth mentoring and community development, with a focus on supporting neurodiverse, LGBTQIA+, Indigenous, and culturally diverse populations.